Tales from Topographic Oceans: Tour and aftermath

 Yes had planned to start touring the album with an American leg from October 1973, but it was cancelled in order to have more time to complete it in the studio.
-Shortly after its release, Anderson wished the album and tour was pushed back until January 1974 to allocate more time for rehearsals, but half of the available tickets for the opening British tour had quickly sold and the band were unable to cancel.
+Shortly after its release, Anderson wished the album and tour to be pushed back until January 1974 in order to allocate more time for rehearsals, but half of the available tickets for the opening British tour had quickly sold and the band were unable to cancel.
 Yes sold out five consecutive nights at the Rainbow Theatre in London, which marked the first time a rock band achieved the feat.
 They tried to secure two extra shows, but the dates were unavailable; promoter Harvey Goldsmith said the huge demand for tickets for the UK dates was comparable to a Rolling Stones tour.
 The first Rainbow show was to be filmed by the BBC for broadcast on The Old Grey Whistle Test and to air on radio, but recording did not go ahead.
 Initial tour rehearsals took place at Manticore.

 The 77-date tour visited Europe and North America between November 1973 and April 1974, with a two-hour set of Close to the Edge and Tales from Topographic Oceans performed in their entirety, plus encores.
 The band toured with no support act.
 The set was altered as the tour progressed; within a month Lane, Tait, and the road crew had advised Yes to drop "The Ancient" as they thought it was dragging the set, but the group had started to perform it better and kept it in.
 "The Remembering" was removed completely from March.
-The North American leg included two sold-out shows at Madison Square Garden in New York City that grossed over $200,000.
+The North American leg included two sold-out shows at Madison Square Garden in New York City that grossed over $200,000, (equivalent to $1,276,024 in 2024).
 The band spent £5,000 on a hot air balloon which was decorated with the album's artwork and tethered in each city they performed in the US.